VadimOcLock/VadimOcLock/README.md

 I'm 20 years old.
 I have been programming for 2 years on C#.
 I have development experience in backend, API, desktop, regional hackathon solutions and more.
 I study at Volsu university.
 I have a lot of experience working in a team on different projects.

+I am looking for a company.

+How to reach me : vadimoclock@gmail.com

 ## :briefcase: **My projects**

 + [wpf-ayva-audio](https://github.com/VadimOcLock/Wpf-AyvaAudio) desktop application for working with audio files.